reasoning/hero/README.md

 Hero is a superluminal object oriented framework written in a pragmatic subset of C++ called C--

-Based on a larger framwork called Reason that was written 2 decades ago, it has no dependencies, a flat namespace, and will build without libstdc++ if you like.
+Based on a larger framework called Reason that was written 2 decades ago, it has no dependencies, a flat namespace, and will build without libstdc++ if you like.

 - It runs on Linux and Windows.